 How We Do It

-If you've never worked with the Office of Marketing & Communications before, the information below will walk you through the process of how to initiate a project.
+If you have not worked with the Office of Marketing & Communications before, the information below will walk you through the project initiation process.

-First, we'll have a few questions for you.
+First, we will have a few questions for you.
 These are questions that you should consider in advance, as they may help you formulate your project and its goals.

 - What is the objective of your project?
 If there are multiple objectives, which can especially occur if a project spans multiple departments, how should the objectives be prioritized?